paulipa/sico-wiki/services/guides/dealing-with-triglavian-invasion-systems.md

     Scan Resolution Script x1
     Caldari Navy Tungsten Charge S x500
 ```
 After you've settled with your ship - consider it lost!
 There will be a way of saving yourselves, and in all fairness - you will not lose your ship if you follow this guide, but there's always a possibility you get attacked by another player or simply mess up something.
-With your ship ready, head over to the closest trad ehub and grab a pair of filaments.
+With your ship ready, head over to the closest trade hub and grab a pair of filaments.
 You can always scan a wormhole entrance into Pochven since they spawn in a 3-jump radius from where the system used to be - but filamenting in and out is by far the fastest and easiest way of achieving this goal.

 #### Pochven enter filaments: